gramaziokohler/compas_pb/README.md

 # compas_pb

-Protobuf extension for COMPAS Data
+A COMPAS extension which lets you serialize and deserialize COMPAS `Data` types using protobuf.

 ## Installation